FreeRTOS/iot-reference-nxp-rt1060/README.md

 ## License

-This library is licensed under the MIT-0 License.
+Example source code under `./examples/` and libraries under `./Middleware/AWS` and ./Middleware/FreeRTOS are licensed under the MIT-0 License.
 See the LICENSE file.
+For all other source code licenses including core/ and Middleware/NXP folders, see source header documentation.